-Value for money is achieved by minimising the total cost of ownership over the lifetime of the requirement consistent with acceptable quality, reliability and delivery considerations.
+Value for money is achieved by minimising the total cost of ownership over the lifetime of the requirement consistent with fitness for purpose and acceptable quality, reliability and delivery considerations.
 Lowest price is not the sole determinant of value for money.